10.2. Inheritance

 What do Booch, Rumbaugh, and Jacobson mean when they suggest one class can "incorporate the structure and behavior" of another?
 Or, as I suggested, that a class can use the features defined in another class?

 A complex inheritance hierarchy where Account is the superclass and Loan is the subclass.
 Account has three private data members and two public member functions: string name, int accountID, double balance, double getBalance(), and void setBalance(double b).
-Loan inherits all five members from Account but has three private data members and one public member function of its own: double principle, double rate, int periods, and double payment().
+Loan inherits all five members from Account but has three private data members and one public member function not present in Account: double principle, double rate, int periods, and double payment().

 double Loan::payment()